[Guest Post by Sameer Bansal]

 People view outsourcing inventory management as a discernible solution to escape the miseries of handling these complexities.

 But, how prudent is it to outsource?
-Before you question your decision about outsourcing, let’s go through some of the risks of outsourcing inventory management.
+Before you question your decision about outsourcing, let’s go through

 1. Complete Reliance on the Vendor